cliffparnitzky/FormCustomErrorText/README.md

 Contao Extension: FormFieldCustomErrorText
 ==========================================

-Offers the possibility to define custom error messages for each form field.
+Offers the possibility to define custom error texts for each form field.

-**!!!
-PROOF OF CONCEPT !!!**

 Installation